simonsobs/socs/docs/new_agents.rst

 be a word or a short sentence).
 - ``FEED``: the type of data you are reading.
 This must match the data type used in the ``self.agent.register_feed()`` entry in your agent class.
-- ``CROSSBAR_HOST``: the address of your crossbar server, which is the same for all of your agents.
-- ``CROSSBAR_TLS_PORT``: the port of your crossbar server, which is the same for all of your agents.

-The ``logging`` options should generally remain constant for all of your agents.
+The ``logging`` options limit the maximum file size of the logs and automatically rotates them.
+This should generally remain constant for all of your agents.

 Final Steps
 -----------